itz-me-zappex/flux/README.md

 ##### How does daemon work?
 - Daemon reads X11 events related to window focus, then it gets PID of process using window ID and uses it to collect info about process (process name, its executable path, command which is used and UID) to compare it with identifiers in config, when it finds window which matches with identifier(s) specified in specific section in config, it runs command from `focus` key (if specified), when you switching to another window - applies FPS or CPU-limit (if specified) and runs command from `unfocus` key (if specified).
 When window does not match with any section in config, nothing happens.
 To reduce CPU usage and speed up daemon a caching algorithm was implemented which stores info about windows into associative arrays, that allows to just collect info of process once, and then get that info from cache immediately after obtaining its PID when window appears focused again.

+##### Does that daemon reduce performance?
+- Long story short, difference in performance and battery life should not be noticeable.
+It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time, but it just chills out when you playing game or working in single window.

+##### Is it safe?
+- Yes, read above.
+Neither I nor daemon has access to your data.

 ##### Should I trust you and this utility?
 - You can read entire code.
 If you are uncomfortable, feel free to avoid using it.

-##### Which DE or WM should I use for best compatibility?
+##### With which DE/WM/GPU daemon works correctly?
-- Daemon compatible with all X11 window managers and desktop environments, since it relies on X11 event system.
+- Daemon compatible with all X11 window managers and desktop environments and does not depend on neither GPU nor driver version as it relies on X11 event system.

-##### Does it increase input lag and/or record my screen to detect window focus/unfocus events?
-- No, all it does is read events from X11 related to window focus.

-##### Is it safe?
-- Yes, read above.
-Neither I nor daemon has access to your data.

 ##### Is not running commands on focus and unfocus makes system vulnerable?
-- Just put config file to `/etc/flux.ini` and make it read-only.
+- Just put config file to `/etc/flux.ini` and make it read-only, also do something like that with scripts you interacting with from config file.

 ##### Can I get banned in a game because of this daemon?
 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you can get banned even for a wrong click.
+But that is should not be bannable except you are farmer and using sandboxing.
+Do not write me if you got a ban in game.

 ##### Why was that daemon developed?
 - Main task is to reduce CPU usage of games that have been minimized.
 Almost every engine fails to recognize that game is unfocused and continues to consume a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.
 Imagine users with weak laptop who upgraded their RAM to maximum and suffer from a weak processor, now they can simply play a game and then minimize it if needed without carrying about CPU usage or battery level since process just will hang in RAM.
 There are a lot of situations and usecases for it.